Join a global network and make a change as a Chartered AccountantJ

-What does it mean to be an accountant?
+What does it mean to be a chartered accountant?

 Is it helping businesses make crucial decisions?
-A step into an industry where your passion lies?
+Is it having a pivotal role and being at the forefront of an industry where your passion lies?
 Building sustainable change from the inside out?
-It’s everything.
+It’s all of it.
+Chartered accountants create, shape and build strong economies and communities globally.

 The ACA is our globally recognised chartered accountancy qualification.
 It’s designed to provide trainees with the professional skills and strategic insight they'll need to make a real impact.

-Prospective accountants can start the ACA after completing an undergraduate degree in any subject.
-They don’t have to have studied accountancy, business or finance.
-Companies offering ACA training agreements are interested in graduates from a range of backgrounds.
+Prospective accountants can start the ACA qualification after completing an undergraduate degree in any subject.
+They don’t have to have studied accountancy, business, or finance.
+Employers are interested in graduates from a range of degree backgrounds, and you’ll learn everything you need to know in your training agreement.

 They need to record 450 days of relevant ‘on-the-job’ work experience during their period of approved training.
 If they have completed an internship or placement year with one of our authorised employers, they may be able to count up to 12 months’ experience towards their ACA training.